VovanSuper/MEAN-dummy/README.md

 ##Main idea

-This is a simple demonstrator project - fully handmade (i.e, no CLIs/generators used) MEAN project with Web apis' exposed for handmade client app consuming the web api.
+To build fullstack express/angular(2) app with build system for client (Angular) application, ES6 based server application; This is a simple demonstrator project - fully handmade (i.e, no CLIs/generators used) MEAN project with Web apis' exposed for handmade client app consuming the web api.
 Build system consists in Gulp tasks utilizing webpack and typescript/angular2-templates loaders for building of the app;
+To start building process `gulp` command (should have all npm packages intalled); after build complets - `index.html` and app bundle are created in `dist` directory; web api server serving on port 8080;

 ####Redistribution